lczm/melodle/backend/schema.md

 }
 ```

-After joining, the server will **broadcast** out the unique playerId
+After joining, the server will **broadcast** back to the host.

 ```
 {
-    playerId: 1
+    "action": "joined",
+    "roomId":"ABCD"
 }

 ```

 # Start Game (Send)